 Most buying decisions are emotional, and when someone reviews your portfolio, you need to impress them the second they land on your page.
 Choosing the best template for your portfolio will help you position yourself as a professional and a leader in your field.

-If you’re still not sure where to begin with your digital portfolio, take a look at what others in your industry are doing.
-Make a list of things you’ve seen on other portfolios that you like, along with a list of things you want to avoid.
-This will help you narrow down your choices when browsing through all of Squarespace’s templates.
+If you’re unsure about where to start with your digital portfolio, examine the portfolios of others in your industry.
+Create a list of elements you’ve observed on other portfolios that you admire, as well as a list of things to avoid.
+This will assist you in narrowing down your options while exploring Squarespace’s templates.